mrnossiom/blog/private/resume-en.typ

 #header

-I’m a 20 y.o French developer, currently studying at EPITA Paris.
+I’m a 20 y.o.
+French developer, currently studying at EPITA Paris.
 I enjoy diving into complex parts of our everyday stack.
 That’s why I like low level stuff, compilers, protocols, and systems programming in general.